Who works for Tape Op?

 Marsha Vdovin: Advertising Sales & Social Media

-Andy Hong: Gear Reviews Editor/Writer
+Andy Hong: Senior Reviews Contributor at large

 Can I intern for Tape Op?